jameselks/my-facebook-events/README.md

 =1.2.0=
 * Added email notifications for errors
-* Filtered list of events
+* Enable sorting of events by start date and location in admin

 = 1.1.0 =
 * Renamed to 'My Facebook Events'